Office of Dispute Resolution – Colorado Judicial Branch

 Criminal: including victim/offender restitution.

-A list of persons who have indicated a desire to provide mediation services in the 7JD can be accessed by clicking List of Mediators in the side navigation of this page.
+2) FIND A PRIVATE MEDIATOR: A list of persons who have indicated a desire to provide mediation services in the 7JD can be accessed by clicking the link below.
 The list is provided as a convenience to litigants in the District.
-However, except for indicating whether or not the providers are attorneys licensed to practice in Colorado, or that they have had recognized mediation training in Colorado, no representation are made by the District or the State of Colorado regarding the experience and/or qualifications of those included in the list.
+However, except for indicating whether or not the providers are attorneys licensed to practice in Colorado, or that they have had recognized mediation training in Colorado, no representation is made by the District or the State of Colorado regarding the experience and/or qualifications of those included in the list.
 The information contained on this list is provided by the practitioners themselves and is for your consideration.
 Being included on this list does not mean a provider is recommended or approved by the 7JD.
 Further, the 7JD has not made any attempt to validate the information supplied by the providers.
 The listing appears in alphabetical order and no preference should be inferred from the order in which the names appear on the list.
 The provider should be contacted directly to obtain more information regarding his/her qualifications, experience, training and areas of specialty, as well as fees charged for services rendered.
 Finally, information in this list is subject to change and maybe out of date or incorrect; please contact the provider to verify information.